 The Housatonic Community College Foundation Inc. was established in 1990 by a group of Greater Bridgeport residents, business and arts leaders.
 The Foundation provides financial assistance to the college and its students beyond the fundamentals provided by the State of Connecticut.
-It assists the college in becoming a unique educational resource for its students and the community.
-The Foundation serves as a vehicle generating funds for Housatonic student scholarships and academic programs.
-In addition, the Foundation assists the Family Economic Security Program (FESP) with funds for advising, books, emergency assistance, and for parents seeking childcare assistance.
-The Foundation also supports the Housatonic Museum's collection, exhibits, and educational programs.
+It assists the college in becoming a unique educational resource for its students and the surrounding community.
+The Foundation serves as a vehicle generating funds for Housatonic Community College student scholarships and academic programs.
+In addition, the Foundation assists the Family Economic Security Program (FESP) with funds for advising, books, and emergency assistance.
+The Foundation also supports the Housatonic Museum of Art's collection, exhibits, and educational programs.

-HCC Foundation Board Of Directors 2018-2019
+HCC Foundation Board of Directors 2019-2020